 This summer I built built-ins in our cottage on the lake using stock upper kitchen cabinets as the base and I love how they turned out.
 It was like a practice run.
 Since the upper cabinets were still around $90 a piece and I wanted about 5 of them, plus the wood I was waiting until I had a little disposable income to build them since they weren’t really a “need”.

-I decided to use all 5 cabinets as my base centered in the middle of the wall and build from that.
+I was going to use all 5 cabinets as my base centered in the middle of the wall and build from that.

-Because these cabinets had a top and a bottom with a rounded edge, I used a jigsaw to cut off the edge on the bottom so trim would sit flush and then I unscrewed the tops so I could lay one long board on top of all of them for a seamless look.
+These cabinets I believe were handmade and they had a top and a bottom overhang with a rounded edge, I used a jigsaw to cut off the edge on the bottom so trim would sit flush and then I unscrewed the tops so I could lay one long board on top of all of them for a seamless look.

 Using a level and a few shims I leveled the cabinets and secured them together to create one unit.
 I did this just by screwing them from inside.